memarch20/DEVCONSUI_MoveCodeCamp2026_Level1_dompol/README.md

 3. Paste your Vercel URL into the **Website** field
 4. Click **Save changes**

+> 💡 **Do not delete your forked repository.** Your GitHub repo is part of your portfolio — it shows your source code, commit history, and links to your live site.
+Keep it public.

 ---

 ## Step 10 — What's Next